 Seeing Transient Luminous Events – with your own eyes

 You can actually *see* Transient Luminous Events.
 Sprites are by far the most frequent and they are the most likely to be seen.
 Under a really dark sky – rural skies far from light pollution or high in the mountains, also far from light pollution – they can be seen as brief flashes above distant thunderstorms.

 Often the parent storm is so far that it is below the horizon, so only sprites appear.
 As a rule of thumb, the sky is dark enough to see sprites if you can clearly and distinctly see the Milky Way close to the horizon, otherwise, your chances of spotting a sprite are low.
 The structure can be seen with the brightest sprites.

 Remember that sprites appear high above their parent storms: they can reach halfway up (45°) in the sky if the parent storm is 50-100 km away, and will occur low near the horizon for thunderstorms hundreds of kilometers away.
 Blue jets and blue starters can also be seen sometimes, generally when the storm is closer and insight (due to their lower peak altitudes).

 Visual sightings of blue jets and starters are very rare.

 Photographing Transient Luminous Events – with your own camera

 Got a DSLR or mirrorless camera?
 You can try to capture sprites on photos.
 Again, you will need dark skies.
-Set your camera on a tripod, set the ISO to high values (3200 or more) and exposures several seconds long.
+Set your camera on a tripod, set the ISO to high values (3200 or more), and exposures several seconds long.
 Use a ‘fast’ lens, f/1.8 or f/1.4 (or faster if possible) – a 50 mm lens will do fine.
-Be prepared to make many photos before capturing a sprite!
+Be prepared to take many photos before capturing a sprite!